This modifier rotates the particle stream around an axis. Note that it does not rotate individual particles; the entire stream is rotated.

 The speed of rotation will be changed by multiplying it by this value.
 You could use it to rotate particles twice as fast as a linked object, for example.

 This is a value which is added to the Rotate Speed each frame.
 This has the effect of speeding up the rotation over time (or, since negative values are allowed, slowing it down).
-Clicking the little black arrow next to this parameter will display additional settings:
+Clicking the little arrow next to this parameter will display additional settings:

 - Neither: neither the maximum or minimum speed are clamped